-Turn Off Outdoor Lights
+Turn Off Your Outdoor Lights

 Post a Sign

-You can write a straightforward "Sorry, no trick-or-treating here" or be a little cute with something like "The skeletons took all the treats!
-Maybe you can find more at the next door..."
+If you don't want trick-or-treaters knocking on your door or ringing your bell all evening, consider alerting visitors to this by posting a sign.
+You can write a straightforward message, such as "Sorry, no trick-or-treating here."
+Or you could be a little cute with something like "The skeletons took all the treats!
+Maybe you can find more next door."

-Place a Bowl of Candy Outside
+Place a Candy Bowl Outside